 The Board currently has eight members.
-The current directors are Marshall Fordyce, M.D., Beth Seidenberg, M.D., Andrew Cheng, M.D., Ph.D., Scott Morrison, Maha Katabi, Ph.D., Kurt von Emster, Kimball Hall, and Patrick Enright.
-Mr. von Emster has notified the Board that he intends to resign effective on the date of the Annual Meeting.
-Additionally, it is anticipated that Michael Morrissey, Ph.D., will be appointed to the Board effective as of the date of the Annual Meeting, such that the Board will continue to be composed of eight members.
+The current directors are Marshall Fordyce, M.D., Michael Morrissey, Ph.D., Andrew Cheng, M.D., Ph.D., Patrick Enright, Kimball Hall, Maha Katabi, Ph.D., Scott Morrison and Beth Seidenberg, M.D.

-There are three directors in the class whose term of office expires in 2022: Marshall Fordyce, M.D., Beth Seidenberg, M.D., and Kimball Hall.
+There are three directors in the class whose term of office expires in 2023: Maha Katabi, Ph.D., Michael Morrissey, Ph.D., and Patrick Enright.
 Each is currently a director of the Company.
-If elected at the Annual Meeting, each of these nominees would serve until the Company's 2025 annual meeting of stockholders and until the director's successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, each of these nominees would serve until the Company's 2026 annual meeting of stockholders and until the director's successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is the Company's policy to invite directors and nominees for director to attend the Annual Meeting.